farmerkeith/circuits/readme.md

 10 May 2018.
 Completed spice simulation and spreadsheet support for Unidirectional current shunt amplifier using op amp AD822AN.
 Results are within 1 lsb accuracy for a 10 bit ADC with exact component selection and calibration.
 More general component selection can be used with software calibration which will give good results but a bit less accuracy.

+10 May 2018.
+Completed spice simulation and spreadsheet support for bidirectional current shunt amplifier using op amp AD822AN.
+Results are within 1 lsb accuracy for a 10 bit ADC with exact component selection and calibration.
+More general component selection can be used with software calibration which will give good results but a bit less accuracy.